Wednesday, November 6, 2013

 The application, interview and formal offer happened within a span of one month.

-Finally, the application got a very good treatment at IISER Pune and when I joined, I was provided with timely help by the administration, which helped in settling down very quickly [3].
+Finally, the application got a very good treatment at IISER Pune and when I joined, I was provided with timely help by the administration, which helped in settling down quickly [3].

-This also brought back memories of my application to IISER Kolkata way back in 2010, which was also very promptly processed.
+This also brought back memories of my application to IISER Kolkata way back in 2010, which was also promptly processed.
 Even when I had joined there, I was provided a lot of help in settling down.
 I believe that this kind of efficient and polite treatment of applications of faculty aspirants and the organizational help received by them on joining goes a long way in motivating new faculty members to give their very best to their organization.

 [1] Mathematics at IISER Pune has been very active in organizing international conferences in focused areas.
 Next year, we will be organizing two very big Mathematics events, one of which is very closely related to my research area.
 I will be writing more about them soon.